TheRiot90/riot-homelab/homelab/docker-README.md

 # Homelab — Docker Services

+These are the Docker services running on my home server.
+The goal was simple: stop paying for services I could self-host, own my own data, and build something I actually understood.
+Jellyfin replaced streaming subscriptions.
+Immich replaced Google Photos for my girlfriend's 42,000 photos and videos — files that represent years of memories with people who are no longer around.
+Pi-hole blocks ads and tracking for every device in the house without touching a single browser extension.
+Vaultwarden will eventually replace password reuse habits that I'm not proud of.
+Each service here solves a real problem.
+None of them send my data somewhere I don't control.

 All services run as Docker containers managed with Docker Compose.
 Each service has its own subdirectory containing a `docker-compose.yml` and where applicable an `.env.example` file.

 ---